Visiting the Captivating Monet’s Garden at Giverny

 Book your tickets in advance to avoid the massive line-ups for ticket purchases at the gate.
 Tickets for adults cost between €13.00 and 13.45 depending on which ticket seller you buy from.

-Exploring Monet’s Garden
+Exploring the Claude Monet’s House and Garden

 There are two parts to Monet’s garden when you enter the garden you will initially spot a small staircase that leads to the water gardens across the road from the main house and then the main house and flower gardens in front lead off to the left of the entry.